GabenGar/next-js-site/src/assets/blog/nextjs-postgresql-migrations.md

       --migration-file-language sql
    ```

 `npx` is like npm but it runs the package from the closest `node_modules` folder.
-Using `.sql` files juыt so we wouldn't need to learn the transformation syntax of `node-pg-migrate`.
+Using `.sql` files just so we wouldn't need to learn the transformation syntax of `node-pg-migrate`.

 7. Populate yor first migration file: